72squared/redpipe/docs/unicode.rst

 If you use `RedPipe.pipeline` objects directly, you are writing raw bytes into redis and reading them out.

-Go down a level to the data types offered, and all keys and values are unicode characters stored as utf-8 bytes in redis.
+Go down a higher level of abstraction in the Keyspaces, and all keys and values are unicode characters stored as utf-8 bytes in redis.
 When we read the bytes out of redis we decode them back into strings in python.

 Python 3 is much pickier about this.
 Python 2 doesn't force you to think about it and often does the right thing, but can be error prone.